Harvey746/base-mood-meter/README.md

 - Basescan input data ends with the ERC-8021 encoded builder-code suffix.
 - base.dev offchain attribution dashboard shows data.
 - base.dev onchain attribution dashboard shows data.

+## Notes

+Keep the contract address in `src/lib/config.ts` synchronized with the deployed Base contract.

+If the contract is redeployed, update the frontend configuration and deploy the app again.

+Make sure the Base Mini App ID is correct before production release.

+Run linting and a production build before publishing changes.